-- Engage critically with knowledge. - Be able to assess both the application and limitation of mathematical, computational and experimental techniques available to an engineer. - Undertake independent research using state of the art computing, processing, characterisation and testing facilities. - Research capacity and Information expertise.
+- Engage critically with engineering knowledge and design principles. - Be able to assess the relevance, importance and reliability of the ideas of others.. - Recognise the relevance, importance and reliability of the ideas of others. - Develop research capacity and Information expertise.

 3 Learning and teaching approaches